kghose/kghose.github.io/diy/2025-frost-free/README.md

 one?"
 Well to tell you the truth in all this excitement I kinda lost track myself.

-I keep tightening till I'm worried that I'm stripping threads.
-Or at least till I'm afraid one of my wrenches is going to slip and bang one of the gazillion pipes in this corner.
-The water keeps oozing out of the teflon tape like little fish eggs.
+I keep tightening but the water keeps oozing out of the teflon tape like little fish eggs.

+Then I have to stop because I won't make it all the way to a full turn with the U connected because of the cramped space, and because it's getting so tight that I'm not confident I _can_ make it another full turn even without the U interfering.

+I don't want to end up with the U pointing down because then, if I _have_ to drain the pipe for some reason, I won't be able to get all the water out

+I have to redo the threaded joint, perhaps with more layers of teflon to get it tighter so I can stop with the U pointing up.

-I'll have to redo the threaded joint.
-Because there is so little space, I'll have to disconnect the U to do this.
+I'll have to disconnect the U to do this.
 Nominally I only have to remove the PEX clamp holding the last section of the U to the threaded elbow to free up the elbow so I can repack it and retighten it.

 In practice I'll have to get rid of that entire section of pipe because the pipe deforms under the clamp and I don't want to risk reusing it.
-So I'd have to remove the clamp on the elbow before that too.
+So I'd have to remove the clamp on the elbow before that as well.

 It's about this point that I begin to feel burnt out.
 Like most DIY people I am doing this late at night when all other duties are done, and I was starting